 As a rule, everyone who lives or works in the Netherlands is covered by the Dutch national insurance scheme which is administered by the Social Security Office (Sociale Verzekeringbank – SVB).
 Through this scheme, you build up rights to an old age (AOW) pension and qualify for child benefits and survivor benefits.

-However, if you emigrate from The Netherlands, you will cease to be covered by the Dutch national insurance system.
+However, if you leave the Netherlands, you will cease to be covered by the Dutch national insurance system.
 This will mean that:

 - You will not be able to continue to build up to a full AOW pension